AmduX64/Grand-Junction-Pathway-Benefits/README.md

 - scenario 3- regional cycling network vision is added: port 5959
 __Note__: When running the complete analysis, an NGINX web server is used as a reverse proxy to map the ports exposed by the routing engine from swarm's network overlay to ports 8000-8003 on MAPC's internal network.

 MAPC build each scenario's routing engine into a docker image.
 Each scenario runs via using the *.docker-compose.yml file for that scenario.
-Make sure you are in the root folder of the repository and run each scenario with:
+Make sure you have Docker and docker-compose installed on your machine, and you are in the root folder of the repository and run each scenario with:
 - for base scenario: `docker-compose -f p8989.docker-compose.yml up -d`
 - first scenario (grand junction only): `docker-compose -f b7979.docker-compose.yml up -d`
 - second scenario (Cambridge vision): `docker-compose -f b6969.docker-compose.yml up -d`